Mamun-illini/Cyberinformatic-Tools-for-Exploring-and-Validating-Sow-Posture-and-Piglet-Activity/README.md

 3. Mothering Ability Index (MAI): Create an index to classify a sow's ability to successfully raise a litter based on identified behavioral phenotypes and production records.

 **Key Accomplishments:**
+•	Developed statistical model for factors that affect pre-weaning mortality and machine learning algorithm to predict.
 • Developed deep learning models for automatic sow posture and piglet activity classification using the YOLOv8 algorithm.
 •	Achieved high accuracy in detecting and classifying sow postures and nursing events.
 •	Preliminary results show correlations between behavioral phenotypes and pre-weaning mortality rates.
 Publications: